Full; waiting list is available to accepted students interested in the course

-The Korey Stringer Institute at the University of Connecticut is proud to announce the first ever Emergency Issues in Sports Medicine Pre-College Summer academic focus.
-This 1-week programming, targeted towards future leaders in the high school setting, features a curriculum of evidence-based prevention, recognition, and treatment of the Nation’s leading emergency issues in sports, military, and occupational settings.
+This year, the Korey Stringer Institute at the University of Connecticut is proud to announce their first ever Emergency Issues in Sports Medicine Pre-College Summer course.
+Targeted towards future leaders in the high school setting, this one-week program features a curriculum of evidence-based prevention, recognition, and treatment of the Nation’s leading emergency issues in sports, military, and occupational settings.
 Each session includes interactive presentations disseminated by the experienced staff of the Korey Stringer Institute, as well as, hands on learning labs simulating the emergency treatment of life threatening aliments.

-- Cardiovascular events.
+- Cardiovascular events

-- Exertional heat illnesses.
+- Exertional heat illnesses

-- Traumatic injuries.
+- Traumatic injuries

-- And other significant contributors to sudden death.
+- And other significant contributors to sudden death

 Despite recent and proposed rule and policy changes at all levels of activity (i.e., NFL, USA Youth Soccer, NCAA, etc.), including the now punishable act of head-to-head contact during tackling in football and the removal of heading in youth soccer, sudden death due to the above conditions can still be an inherent aspect of sport and physical activity.
-Participants can expect to learn imperative knowledge in the understanding of today’s leading causes of death in sport and physical activity, including essential firsthand skills in the prevention, recognition, and treatment of these emergent injuries and illnesses.
+Participants will learn imperative knowledge in the understanding of today’s leading causes of death in sport and physical activity, including essential firsthand skills in the prevention, recognition, and treatment of these emergent injuries and illnesses.

 Academic Leaders: University of Connecticut Korey Stringer Institute